Pylons/pyramid/docs/narr/introduction.rst

 tests, as measured by the ``coverage`` tool available on PyPI.
 It also has greater than 95% decision/condition coverage as measured by the ``instrumental`` tool available on PyPI.
-It is automatically tested by the Jenkins tool on Python 2.5, Python 2.6, Python 2.7, Jython and PyPy after each commit to its GitHub repository.
+It is automatically tested by the Jenkins tool on Python 2.6, Python 2.7, Python 3.2 and PyPy after each commit to its GitHub repository.
 Official Pyramid add-ons are held to a similar testing standard.
 We still find bugs in Pyramid and its official add-ons, but we've noticed we find a lot more of them while working on other projects that don't have a good testing regime.

 Example: http://jenkins.pylonsproject.org/